 During writing my experiences I received inspirations again and again, and after a while I realized that I included the preliminaries of my death-struggle and conclusions valuable for others in the Canossa story.
 All this were manifested in a musical form in the oratory with the same title.

 Thanks to the cure-like chemotherapeutic treatments, and radial therapies aimed at my frontal lobe, I recovered and during that time I had time to figure out when I got lost.
 The process resulted in a paradigm shift.
 I was able to find the code of error first, which was leaded to my conflicted life cycle of looking for differences.
-After I solved it, I rewritten it and then, along with my Ariadne thread, I found my way out from my maze of labyrinths and tore it down.
+After I solved it, I rewrote it and then, along with my Ariadne thread, I found my way out from my maze of labyrinths and dismantled it.
 Since then my first goal is that to find the intersecting consensus with people in contact with me.

-At the same time, I started to write and compose.
-My self-healing mechanism has come into effect.
-I was again experiencing the antecedents to the crisis.
-The near tragic collapse, the catharsis of the return and the euphoric moments of creating harmony in life.
-This is how the Canossa book and music was born.
+At the same time I started writing and composing.
+The self-healing mechanism kicked in.
+I relived the history leading up to the crisis.
+The near-tragedy of the collapse, the catharsis of the comeback and the euphoric moments of finding harmony of being.
+This is how the Canossa music and book came into being.

 During this period, I experienced the beneficial impact of cancer on the development of my personality.

 2001 - 2005: The unbearable pain in my shin causes chronic insomnia.